 When predicting the effect of emissions, we will need not only the background INP (from PINEair) but also the aircraft soot emissions.
-These will be estimated based on ground testing which has already been performed with the FAAM research aircraft to characterize its exhaust in terms of the number of particulates produced per unit of fuel burned (manuscript currently in preparation; personal communication from be performed by Imperial.
+These will be estimated based on ground testing which has already been performed with the FAAM research aircraft to characterize its exhaust in terms of the number of particulates produced per unit of fuel burned (manuscript currently in preparation; personal communication from), translated to cruise conditions using existing empirical relations37.
+Emissions estimation will be performed by Imperial.